 The University of Rochester’s Simon Business School located in Rochester, NY boasts one of the highest percentage of international students out of many of the top business schools in the United States.
 This allows for an opportunity for students to connect with their peers and to learn business on a global scale through the exchange of ideas and business knowledge with fellow students.
 The Simon School doesn’t rest on its laurels of being an acknowledged powerhouse due to 50 years of experience in innovating and excelling, instead the Simon School is always striving to be a leader of significant education enterprises.
 With 72 renowned industry experts as members of the faculty at Simon School, students will learn from highly experienced and qualified instructors.

 The MBA program at Simon School offers eleven specializations to its students, allowing them to focus their education to suit a particular career path.
-Rochester believes the core to a successful business career is to have a strong background in analytics.
+Rochester believes the core of a successful business career is to have a strong background in analytics.
 This is why the MBA program here places such a strong emphasis on analytics and analytical research.
 With a strong background in analytics, leaders can look at the data and make the most sound decision available.
 This is why Simon graduates make for some of the most successful business leaders around.
 Graduates from this degree program generally graduate with a specialization in two fields, allowing them to further stand out from the crowd.

 - Tuition (Out-of-state): $46,000